NCAA women's ice hockey tournament: NCAA Division I women's ice hockey

-In all, 41 schools in the United States, ranging from the Midwest to the East Coast, sponsor varsity women's hockey at the National Collegiate (Divisions I and II) level.
-Five National Collegiate conferences are currently recognized by the NCAA—College Hockey America, ECAC Hockey, Hockey East, New England Women's Hockey Alliance, and the Western Collegiate Hockey Association.
+In all, 44 schools in the United States, ranging from the Midwest to the East Coast, sponsor varsity women's hockey at the National Collegiate (Divisions I and II) level.
+Five National Collegiate conferences are currently recognized by the NCAA—Atlantic Hockey America, ECAC Hockey, Hockey East, New England Women's Hockey Alliance, and the Western Collegiate Hockey Association.

 Format

 Under NCAA rules, Division II schools are allowed to compete as Division I members in sports in which a D-II championship is not contested.
 As there is no Division II championship for women's ice hockey, this rule applies to the tournament.
 The official name of the "Division I" tournament is the National Collegiate Women's Ice Hockey Championship, which reflects the NCAA's formal terminology for championship events that are open to schools from multiple divisions.

 This tournament is a single elimination competition of eleven teams.
-The semi-finals and finals are called the "Women's Frozen Four."
+The semi-finals and final are called the "Women's Frozen Four."
 This moniker is similar to the name used by the NCAA Men's Ice Hockey Championship.
 The term is derived from the term "Final four."

 The Patty Kazmaier Award ceremony takes place annually during Women's Frozen Four weekend.

 History

-Although many schools from many conferences have been competitive, the first 13 championships were won by only three different schools all originating from the WCHA: Minnesota-Duluth, Minnesota, and Wisconsin.
+Although many schools from many conferences have been competitive, the first 13 championships were won by only three different schools all originating from the WCHA: Minnesota Duluth, Minnesota, and Wisconsin.
 In 2014, the WCHA's hold on the championship was finally broken when Clarkson defeated Minnesota.
 In 2022, Ohio State won the national championship, making them the 4th WCHA team to win.
 The ECAC, from which Clarkson originated, has easily been the second most competitive conference, with eleven appearances in ten national title games, including the first five games.
-Hockey East has had four title game appearances, twice by Boston University and once each by Boston College and Northeastern, and CHA has had one title appearance, by Mercyhurst in 2009.
-The 2020 championship was cancelled due to the COVID-19 pandemic.
+Hockey East has had four title game appearances, twice by Boston University and once each by Boston College and Northeastern.
+Atlantic Hockey America played its first season in 2024–25; its women's predecessor, CHA, had one title game appearance, by Mercyhurst in 2009.
+The 2020 championship was canceled due to the COVID-19 pandemic.